-Watermelons are one of my favorite summer foods, followed closely by canteloupes and other melons, and to my mind, nothing tastes like late summer like a sweet and crunchy watermelon.
+Watermelons are one of my favorite summer foods, followed closely by cantaloupes and other melons, and to my mind, nothing tastes like summer like a sweet and crunchy watermelon.
 On the other hand, there's nothing quite like the disappointment of biting into what you thought was a ripe watermelon, only to be rewarded by the bland and flavorless taste of an unripe melon.
 I don't know if there's a word for that feeling, but there really ought to be.

 Watermelons don't continue to ripen after being harvested, unlike many other fruits, so it's no good to just buy one and try to let it ripen on the counter.
-Canteloupes and other melons do tend to get softer after sitting at room temperature for a few days, but from what I understand, their sweetness is determined by when they were picked, not by how soft they get on the counter.To help do my part for world peace by reducing the disappointment of eating an unripe melon, here are a few tips on how to tell if a watermelon is ripe for eating, whether you bought it at the market or grew it at home.
+Cantaloupes and other melons do tend to get softer after sitting at room temperature for a few days, but from what I understand, their sweetness is determined by when they were picked, not by how soft they get on the counter.To help do my part for world peace by reducing the disappointment of eating an unripe melon, here are a few tips on how to tell if a watermelon is ripe for eating, whether you bought it at the market or grew it at home.

 How to tell if a watermelon is ripe when you pick it out at the market:

-Look at its belly: Watermelons have an underside, or belly, which is in contact with the ground throughout its growth, called a 'field spot'.
+Look at its belly: Watermelons have an underside, or belly, which is in contact with the ground throughout its growth, called a "field spot."
 This spot on a ripe watermelon will be yellowish (sometimes referred to as "buttery"), and not white, which indicates an unripe melon.

 Thump it: Using your knuckles, rap on the middle of the watermelon while holding it up to your ear, or flick it with your finger (like flicking a crumb off your shirt).
-A ripe watermelon will have a hollow sound when knocked, which sounds more like a 'plunk' than a 'thwack'.
-An unripe watermelon will have more of a higher pitched sound, while an overripe one will make a 'thud' or a lower-pitched sound.
+A ripe watermelon will have a hollow sound when knocked, which sounds more like a "plunk" than a "thwack."
+An unripe watermelon will have more of a higher pitched sound, while an overripe one will make a "thud" or a lower-pitched sound.
 Learning the difference between the sounds of an unripe vs. a ripe watermelon takes a bit of practice, but one way to get a head start on it is to ask a melon grower at your local farmers market (or perhaps the produce manager at the grocery store) to demonstrate it for you so you can hear it for yourself.

 Sniff it: Pick up the watermelon and carry it a little bit away from the rest of the melons (so you don't pick up the smell of other melons), and give it a good sniff.
 A ripe watermelon should smell slightly sweet, and similar to what a melon tastes like, but not overly sweet (which can indicate an overripe watermelon).
-This sniff test also works great (actually, even better than for watermelons) on other types of melons, such as canteloupes and honeydew.
+This sniff test also works great (actually, even better than for watermelons) on other types of melons, such as cantaloupes and honeydew.

-Squeeze it: Gently squeeze the side of the watermelon to see if there's a bit of 'give' to it.
+Squeeze it: Gently squeeze the side of the watermelon to see if there's a bit of "give" to it.
 The rind of the melon shouldn't be soft, as the skin of some fruits get when ripe, but it also shouldn't be hard as a rock, with no give to it at all.

 Heft it: If you've gone through the above tests and still can't narrow down your choices between a couple of watermelons, try comparing the weight of similarly-sized ones and pick the one that seems heavier to you.
-This isn't a failproof test, but I've found it to be fairly reliable (although since I don't tend to buy two similar melons and compare them after cutting them open, this may be more of an indication that I've already picked the ripest ones with the thump test).
+This isn't a fail-proof test, but I've found it to be fairly reliable (although since I don't tend to buy two similar melons and compare them after cutting them open, this may be more of an indication that I've already picked the ripest ones with the thump test).

 How to tell if a watermelon is ripe when it's on the vine: